 Should the door catch require adjustment, to maintain the door seal, it is adjustable.
-By slackening the locking nut and turning the door handle one turn you will achieve a tighter lock when the door is closed.
+By slackening the internal locking nut and turning the catch bolt one turn towards the door you will achieve a tighter lock when the door is closed.